ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem.md

             `docker run -e LICENSE=accept --rm -v "$(pwd)":/data ibmcom/cfc-installer:1.2.0 cp -r cluster /data`

-10. Configure the cfc installer
+10. Configure the ICp installer

     1. Modify /opt/cluster/hosts to specify the IP addresses for the VMs in your cluster